 In 2016, ChildAid contacted the KFF.
 Established by comedian and writer Tony Hawkes, this charity helps disabled children, orphans and vulnerable families across Eastern Europe and Russia.

 One of ChildAid’s projects stood out: the Tony Hawks Children’s Centre in Chișinău, Moldova.
-The Centre aims to improve the lives of chronically-ill children growing up in the poorest country in Europe.
+The Centre aims to improve the lives of chronically-ill and disabled children growing up in the poorest country in Europe.
 Our grant funds a full year’s salary for a speech therapist to work alongside these severely disabled young people.
-Some of the KFF visited Moldova in July 2017 (see links to our report and images below), and we look forward to Childaid’s annual report on our grant’s impact in the autumn.
+The KFF visited Moldova in July 2017 (see links below), and after seeing the fantastic work Childaid does both in Chișinău and rural communities, we renewed our funding to support both the therapy role and fund children’s activities at an after-school centre, Casa Esterei, in 2018.

 Medical Aid for Palestine (MAP)